Roy Baumeister

-Roy F. Baumeister (/ˈbaʊmaɪstər/; born May 16, 1953) is an American social psychologist who is known for his work on the self, social rejection, belongingness, sexuality and sex differences, self-control, self-esteem, self-defeating behaviors, motivation, aggression, consciousness, and free will.
+Roy Frederick Baumeister (/ˈbaʊmaɪstər/; born May 16, 1953) is an American social psychologist who is known for his work on the self, social rejection, belongingness, sexuality and sex differences, self-control, self-esteem, self-defeating behaviors, motivation, aggression, consciousness, and free will.

 Education and academia

 Baumeister earned his A.B. from Princeton University and his M.A. from Duke University.
 He returned to Princeton University with his mentor Edward E. Jones and earned his Ph.D. from the university's Department of Psychology in 1978.

 Baumeister then taught at Case Western Reserve University from 1979 to 2003, serving as a professor of psychology and later liberal arts.
 He later worked at Florida State University as the Francis Eppes Eminent Scholar and head of the social psychology graduate program.
 At FSU, Baumeister worked in the psychology department, teaching classes and graduate seminars on social and evolutionary psychology.
 In 2016 he moved to the School of Psychology at the University of Queensland in Australia where he taught for several years.

 He is a fellow of both the Society for Personality and Social Psychology and the Association for Psychological Science.
 Baumeister was named an ISI highly cited researcher in 2003 and 2014.